-(A) Obtainment by the Company of Share Price Valuation Report from Independent Third-Party Appraiser
+(A) Obtainment by the Target Company of Share Price Valuation Report from Independent Third-Party Appraiser

-The Company has, in relation to determining its opinion on the Tender Offer, requested SMBC Nikko Securities, which is a third-party appraiser that is independent from the Company and the Tender Offeror, to evaluate the Company's share value, and received the share valuation report (the "Company's Share Valuation Report") on July 25, 2018.
-SMBC Nikko Securities is not a party affiliated with the Company or the Tender Offeror and does not have a material interest in the Company or the Tender Offeror regarding the Transactions, including the Tender Offer.
-The Company did not receive an opinion letter regarding the fairness of the price of the Tender Offer (a fairness opinion).
+According to the Target Company's Press Release, the Target Company has, in relation to determining its opinion on the Tender Offer, requested SMBC Nikko Securities, which is a third-party appraiser that is independent from the Target

+Company and the Tender Offeror, to evaluate the Target Company's share value, and received the Target Company's Share Valuation Report on July 25, 2018.
+SMBC Nikko Securities is not a party affiliated with the Target Company or the Tender Offeror and does not have a material interest in the Target Company or the Tender Offeror regarding the Transactions, including the Tender Offer.
+The Target Company did not receive an opinion letter regarding the fairness of the price of the Tender Offer (a fairness opinion) from SMBC Nikko Securities.

-In order to collect and examine information required for evaluating the Company's share value, SMBC Nikko Securities obtained information on the Company's current and forecasted future business and received explanations about these matters from the Company's management and evaluated the Company's share value based on the information.
-SMBC Nikko Securities evaluated the Company's share value by using (i) the market price method, since the shares of the Company are listed on the Second Section of the Tokyo Stock Exchange and market prices exist, (ii) the comparable company analysis, since it is possible to infer the Company's share value in comparison with comparable listed companies, of which there are several, and (iii) DCF Analysis, in order to reflect the value of future business operations in the assessment.
+In order to collect and examine information required for evaluating the Target Company's share value, SMBC Nikko Securities obtained information on the Target Company's current and forecasted future business and received explanations about these matters from the Target Company's management and evaluated the Target Company's share value based on the information.
+SMBC Nikko Securities evaluated the Target Company's share value by using (i) the market price method, since the shares of the Target Company are listed on the Second Section of the Tokyo Stock Exchange and market prices exist, (ii) the comparable company analysis, since it is possible to infer the Target Company's share value in comparison with the market values of comparable listed companies, of which there are several, and (iii) DCF Analysis, in order to reflect the value of future business operations in the assessment.

-The following are the ranges of values per Company Common Share that were calculated by SMBC Nikko Securities based on each calculation method set out above.
+The following are the ranges of values per Target Company Common Share that were calculated by SMBC Nikko Securities based on each calculation method set out above.